 - No Ads

-- Comes with the Zyro Website Builder, for easier website customization
+- Comes with the Zyro Website Builder, for easier website customisation

 - They can suspend your account if you exceed the free plan’s limits (with only 1 warning!)